 “This diet plan is not good for vegans!
 The protein sources are wrong!,” said another user.

-We could not find any real clinical studies to support the Danish Diet.
-However, one dieter had this to say, “This diet did not help me with weight loss at all.
+We could not find any real clinical studies to support the Danish Diet and that’s something that’s not lost on dieters.
+One said, “This diet did not help me with weight-loss at all.
 Just made me real frustrated.”

 Another person commented, “Not a good diet plan for me!
 No thanks.”

-Our research has revealed that if there is a certain aspect of a diet program or weight loss pill that is especially annoying or concerning (a painful/difficult exercise routine, lack of real clinical research, too many food restrictions) the likelihood of lasting weight loss is minimal.
-Therefore if the Danish Diet has too many food restrictions that affect a high number of dieters, this could be quite problematic.
+Our research has revealed that if there is a certain aspect of a diet program or weight-loss pill that is especially annoying or concerning (a painful/difficult exercise routine, lack of real clinical research, too many food restrictions) the likelihood of lasting success is minimal.
+Therefore if the Danish Diet is too strict, this could be quite problematic.

 Here at DietSpotlight, we like to see some published clinical research that supports the diet program or pill we’re examining.
-However, we did not locate any specific science or clinical studies to support the Danish Diet method.
-While most people already know that reducing your daily calorie intake will lead to weight loss, this does not specifically support the Danish Diet.
-Especially if dieters cannot handle the food.
+However, we did not locate any specific trials to back the Danish Diet method.
+While most people already know that reducing your daily calorie intake will lead to weight-loss, this is not unique to this option.

+Well now, does this one offer anything new for dieters?
 It’s not a secret that reducing your daily caloric intake helps you lose weight.
 Most people are aware of this.
 Basically, this is what the Danish Diet relies on.
-However, when you consider reducing your calories to 600 a day, you’re going to shed pounds, regardless of what you eat.
-This is because 600 calories is a really small amount, and most doctors do not recommend this low of a daily calorie intake.
-Furthermore, this diet is not good for the long run because it only lasts for 13 days.
-So, you’re very likely to gain the weight back.
+However, when you consider the restriction with this plan, we have reservations about giving the green light.
+Plus, this is not good for the long run because it only lasts for 13 days.
+So, you’re very likely to gain it all back.

-If you’d like to see more drastic weight loss results and a trimmer figure, then we encourage you to go with a diet program or weight loss product that is supported by solid science, contains effective ingredients for fat loss and does not require a bunch of food restrictions.
+If you’d like to see more drastic weight-loss results and a trimmer figure, then we encourage you to go with a diet program or product that is supported by solid science, contains effective ingredients for fat loss and does not require a bunch of food restrictions.

-Among the most promising weight loss products we’ve encountered in 2015 is one called Leptigen.
-This supplement uses a proprietary blend of four ingredients, which have been proven in published clinical studies to kick-start metabolism and enhance fat loss.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+This supplement uses a proprietary blend of four ingredients, which have been proven in published clinical studies to help kick-start metabolism and enhance fat loss.
 We can’t pinpoint any talk of negative side effects and user feedback posted on the web reveals people are seeing excellent results.